PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 ### Audrey Tang:
 Well, in a sense, we’ve already seen it on Facebook in the series.
 And on, you know, those short videos.
 And especially around short videos.

 I think that the point I'm making is that, so I consciously don't touch the touchscreen for more than a second, like just a few seconds.
 I always use a stylus.
 And that is because once I touch the touchscreen for, say, an hour or so, my brain changes, right?
 It thinks that the screen is part of my body. and it's become difficult to put it down.
 And it's almost like a screen scrolling making my brain scrolling the screen at that point.
-And we discovered that quite long ago, so I've always used Palm Pilot, Sharp Zoros, Galaxy Note, now Galaxy Fold, not as product endorsement, just a matter of fact, because they were the stylus-attaching devices of each generation.
+And we discovered that quite long ago, so I've always used Palm Pilot, Sharp Zaurus, Galaxy Note, now Galaxy Fold, not as product endorsement, just a matter of fact, because they were the stylus-attaching devices of each generation.

 But I think once people become addicted to a precision surveillance/profiling AI that can now synthesize content, not just push content to you, it is a real vehicle.
 If I am someone who wants to push a certain political agenda and things like that, you also alluded to it when you say that it's about nudging.
 It's no longer about a viral disinformation.
 It's about nudging people to think slightly a certain way in an individualized, persuasive manner.